aleksh/TicTacToeOnline/README.md

-## Play online with youor friends or with pc
+## Play online with your friends or with pc
 https://tic-tac-game-504c0.firebaseapp.com/login

+## I this app I use
+-react
+-redux
+-redux-saga
+-firebase
+-TypeScript
+-immutable-js
+-react-router